top of page

 And I will shew wonders in the heavens and in the earth, blood, and fire, and pillars of smoke.
 The sun shall be turned into darkness, and the moon into blood, before the great and terrible day of the Lord come.
 And it shall come to pass, that whosoever shall call on the name of the Lord shall be delivered: for in mount Zion and in Jerusalem shall be deliverance, as the Lord hath said, and in the remnant whom the Lord shall call (Joel 2:30-32).

-Based on the evidence in the above verses, we can be certain that the rapture occurs immediately after the tribulation, not before or after it.
-It is also significant that 1 Corinthians 15:52 tells us that the rapture will be signaled by the blast of the “last trumpet”.
-This clue is important because it helps us connect the timing of the rapture to the end of human history or at the conclusion of the Great Tribulation.
+Based on the evidence in the above passages, we can confidently conclude that the rapture will occur immediately after the Great Tribulation—not before or during—and on the last day of human history.
+1 Corinthians 15:52 further corroborates this fact by informing us that the rapture will be signaled by the blast of the "last trumpet."
+This clue is significant because it helps us place the rapture at the very end of human history, or at the close of the Great Tribulation.
 We can be certain of this because the last trumpet is also mentioned in Revelation 11, where it is used to herald the end of all things and the return of Christ:

 And the seventh angel sounded; and there were great voices in heaven, saying, The kingdoms of this world are become the kingdoms of our Lord, and of his Christ; and he shall reign for ever and ever (Rev 11:15).